AlDub: Sociological analysis

 On Chika Minute of GMA News' 24 Oras, sociologist Brother Clifford Sorita linked the positive audience reception of the AlDub to the Yaya Dub's Cinderella complex.
 Sorita says that many can relate to Yaya Dub's situation, portrayed as an ordinary woman who hopes for someone popular or a "prince charming" (Alden Richards) to notice her.
 Sonita also described that Maine Mendoza, who portrays the character of Yaya Dub as a "diamond in the rough" an ordinary person whose talent and potential maybe discovered through ordinary means.
 Mendoza was discovered through the internet through her Dubsmash videos.

 Cultural references

 The Manila Times in an editorial cartoon depicted that many national issues in the Philippines are being permanently ignored because of the popularity of AlDub, Korean dramas and K-pop in the Philippines.

 Awards

 People Asia Magazine hailed Alden Richards and Maine Mendoza as People of the Year 2016.
 Guinness World Records recognized AlDub as record-breaker in Twitter history for generating 40,706,392 tweets in the "Tamang Panahon" event in Philippine Arena.
-They are the only celebrity pair in the world with this world-class recognition.
 Here are AlDub's other awards: